awslabs/fhir-works-on-aws-deployment/README.md

 - [Persistence](https://github.com/awslabs/fhir-works-on-aws-persistence-ddb) - Responsible for all CRUD interactions.
 FHIR also supports ‘conditional’ CRUD actions and patching
   - Bundle - Responsible for supporting many requests coming in as one request.
 Think of someone wanting to create 5 patients at once instead of 5 individual calls.
 There are two types of Bundles: batch & transaction
 - [Search](https://github.com/awslabs/fhir-works-on-aws-search-es) - Responsible for both system-wide searching (/?name=bob) and type searching (/Patient/?name=bob)
 - History - _NOT IMPLEMENTED_ Responsible for searching all archived/older versioned resources.
 This can be done at a system, type or instance level.

+## License

+This project is licensed under the Apache-2.0 License.

 ## Usage instructions